odradev/odradev.github.io/docusaurus/docs/getting-started/installation.md

 cargo odra new --name my-project && cd my_project
 ```

-This will create a new folder called "my_project" and initialize Odra there.
+This will create a new folder called `my_project` and initialize Odra there.
 Cargo Odra
-will create a sample contract for you in src directory.
+will create a sample contract for you in `src` directory.
 You can run the tests of this contract
 by executing:

 ```bash
 cargo odra test
 ```

-This will run tests using Odra's internal MockVM.
+This will run tests using Odra's internal OdraVM.
 You can run those tests against a real backend, let's use CasperVM:

 ```bash
 cargo odra test -b casper